Concordia Seminary Alternate Route Certificate Program (Residential) Gainful Employment Financial Aid Fact Sheet

 Support for Tuition

-- Residential Programs Grant of (28%)-This amount is guaranteed.
+- Residential Programs Grant of (25%)-This amount is guaranteed.

-- Adopt A Student Grant averaging $4,500 – The actual amount could be higher or lower.
+- Adopt-A-Student Grant averaging $5,000 – The actual amount could be higher or lower.
 This amount will vary and will be based on the relationships that can be built between students and “adopters” as facilitated by the seminary.
 It is contingent upon filing required applications on time and complying with the Adopt-A-Student communication requirements.
 Opportunity to suggest potential adopters is provided on the application form.

-- Priority Endowment Scholarships averaging $1,200 – It is based on income from endowments where the donor has requested the award be made to students with specific qualities (ethnic origin, Synodical District, geographic area, academic performance, etc.).
+- Priority Endowment Scholarships averaging $1,200 – This amount is based on income from endowments where the donor has requested the award be made to students with specific qualifications (ethnic origin, Synodical District, geographic area, academic performance, etc.).
+The amount stated is an average based on current enrollment projections and endowment balances.

 Some additional averages of other sources of aid (only based on previous year average)